Skip to main content

 echo "check for SSRF in the URL-fetching handler" | vigolium agent query --stdin

-Custom prompt file with a specific backend:
+Custom prompt file with a specific provider:

-vigolium agent query --agent claude --prompt-file custom-prompt.md
+vigolium agent query --provider anthropic-api-key --prompt-file custom-prompt.md

-vigolium agent query --agent-timeout 10m 'comprehensive security review of all handlers'
+'comprehensive security review of all handlers'

 Agent Autopilot (Autonomous Scanning)